OliverACollins/jsPsych-Breathing-Exercises/README.md

 ## What breathing exercises are included in this implementation?
 ### 4-7-8 breathing
 There are two different lengths of 4-7-8 breathing included: <b>4x</b> cycles and <b>8x</b> cycles.
 If you are a novice to this breathing practice, it is <b>strongly advised</b> that you start out with the 4x cycles version.
-This is due to the likelihood of experiencing adverse physiological side effects (dizziness, fainting, discomfort) when undertaking 8x cycles due to the strong parasympathetic intensity of 4-7-8 breathing.
+This is due to the likelihood of experiencing adverse physiological side effects (dizziness, fainting, discomfort) when undertaking 8x cycles from the strong parasympathetic intensity of 4-7-8 breathing.

 <figure>
  <img src = "docs/media/478_representation.png" alt = "4-7-8 breathing representation"/>